 A Gestalt Approach

-As I see it, nothing exists, lives or grows in isolation.
+Nothing exists, lives or grows in isolation.
 Neither can anything or anybody be fully comprehended outside of its context.
 This goes for flowers, people, work-teams, organisations, and nations.

 Gestalt means whole, or complete.
 As Gestaltists, we are concerned with the whole person.
 That means seeing body, feelings, intellect, imagination and soul as an unbreakable whole inextricably linked to our environment.
 We are relational beings, affecting and affected by people, things, phenomena, and life around us.
 Philosopher Martin Buber describes the interhuman nature of our existence beautifully in Healing through Meeting (1957).
 As he puts it; “In meeting a you – I become an I”.
 And each one of us has her/his unique way of being in the world.